AlvanChance/alvanchance/README.md

 ![Design and Development](https://arturssmirnovs.github.io/github-profile-readme-generator/)

 I'm Alvan from the Caribbean currently residing in the United Kingdom.
-A certified web designer, I really enjoy learning new languages and frameworks like Bootstrap and NodeJS.
+A web designer, I really enjoy learning new languages and frameworks like Bootstrap and NodeJS.
 I also enjoy ui, ux and design in general.

 ## Skills and Development